 Be The Change

 You know, I love these Vegan Baked Toasted Coconut Donuts just the way they are.
 I tested the recipe a couple of times to get it just right (oh, the burden of it all!!!). 😛 So, yes, I wouldn’t change a thing about this recipe.
 But you?
 You may have another direction you want to go with it.
 I say, be the change.
 Go for it!
 Get adventurous.
 Be brave.
 YOLO, my friends!
 And that means you need your Vegan Baked Toasted Coconut Donuts exactly the way you want them!
 If you want some ideas to get your creative juices going, here’s some ways I’d change this recipe up:

-- I could also see a sprinkling of cinnamon in the frosting too
+- I could also see a sprinkling of cinnamon in the batter too

 - What’s better than coconut combined with chocolate!
 That’s what I call a rhetorical question, so just add a couple of tablespoons of cocoa powder if you agree (and you do… right?)